 When I've finished, what course can I do next?

 You can continue to revisit this course in order to practise and develop your improved pronunciation skills, and to acquire still greater fluency in English; also Voice Technique: Beginners; Improve your Speaking Voice.
+Please refer to our full sequence of voice and speech classes at City Lit (click here) as you consider which area you would like to study next.

 David Gwillim graduated in 2002 from the Central School of Speech and Drama with an MA in Voice Studies.
 Before this he had been a successful actor for thirty years in television, films and theatre, working for the BBC and ITV, in Hollywood and the West End, and for the Royal Sharkespeare Company.
 After graduation he taught at RADA, ALRA and other London drama schools.
 In 2006 he began teaching at City Lit, where he now specialises in English pronunciation for speakers of foreign languages.
 He has the Certificate for Teaching in the Lifelong Learning Sector.